willatkova/recipes/src/Anzacs.md

 - Add to oat mixture and combine well
 - Roll level tablespoons into balls and place on tray
 - Bake for 12 minutes
+- Don't call them cookies, the Ozzies hate that
 ---